Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: System Model and Offloading Problem Formulation

-In this subsection, we describe the operation concept of access control for MECCO systems based on smart contracts and blockchain.
-At each mobile device, we design a blockchain client module, which implements a full functionality to participate in the cloud blockchain network.
-This module is responsible to encode transactions and data requests, sign digitally on transactions and connect with blockchain for transaction tracking.
-Besides, the user interface module is designed for user interaction, and a request handler module for processing user request information.
-The work flow of access control on blockchain is illustrated in Fig. 3.
+The workflow of access control on blockchain is illustrated in Fig.~\ref{Fig:AccessControl}.
 A description of each step is provided as follows.

-\begin{enumerate}[label= \textcircled{ \arabic*}] \item A MD initializes a request as an offloading transaction for offloading computation tasks to the edge-cloud server. \item The blockchain client processes and sends the request to the storage pool so that the MECCO manager and smart contracts can verify. \item The MECCO manager collects the requests of MDs in the storage pool based in a first-come first-served manner. \item The MECCO manager verifies the request by smart contracts with a strict control policy.
-If the request is accepted, a response will be returned to the MD for offloading data. \item Offloading transactions are grouped into data blocks, which are then inserted into the transaction pool for confirmation by miners. \item The miners validate the data blocks and sign them with digital signature to append to the blockchain. \item The offloading transaction is added to the blockchain network and broadcast to all MDs within the MECCO system. \item The offloading transaction is updated at the MD for tracking via the blockchain client. \end{enumerate}
+\begin{enumerate}[label= \textcircled{ \arabic*}] \item A MD initializes a request as an offloading transaction for offloading computation tasks to the edge-cloud server. \item The blockchain client processes and sends the request to the storage pool so that the MECCO manager and smart contracts can verify. \item The MECCO manager collects the requests of MDs in the storage pool based in a first-come-first-served manner. \item The MECCO manager verifies the request by smart contracts with a strict control policy.
+If the request is accepted, a response will be returned to the MD for offloading data. \item Offloading transactions are grouped into data blocks, which are then inserted into the transaction pool for confirmation by miners. \item The miners validate the data blocks and sign them with digital signature to append to the blockchain. \item The offloading transaction is added to the blockchain network and broadcast to all MDs within the MECCO system. \item The offloading transaction is updated at the MD for tracking via the blockchain client. \end{enumerate} The access control process will be explained in the following steps: